Skip to main content

 Dimer

-A dimer is a type of protein complex formed when two identical polypeptides (monomers) join together.
+A dimer is a type of protein complex formed when two identical or similar polypeptides (monomers) join together.
 This interaction can occur through various types of bonding, such as hydrogen bonds or disulfide bridges, and is crucial for the protein's functionality.
 Dimers can exhibit unique properties that differ from those of individual polypeptides.

 Recommended video: